Why you should work on your employer brand as well as your consumer brandby

 It is probably as a result of this that they made no apologies for one of the most onerous recruitment processes in their category – their argument being that they recruit for mutual success even if it takes up to 15 interviews to establish that.
 This may now all be mythology but it became part of the aura of what they stood for and has travelled with them as they have built their operations around the world.

 But not all of these tech organisations enjoy great employer reputations and in the past year have attracted a lot of damning publicity, from lack of diversity to workplace bullying, particularly within Silicon Valley.
 Pool tables, comfy bean bags and sweet treats only go so far.
 It’s fascinating to see how the dominance of the tech brands gets infiltrated when you start to explore the ‘distinctively inspired’ dimension of how we score brands in our Index.

 Trust is clearly a huge factor, especially at a time where we are searching for reassurance that brands, and the organisations behind them, are on our side.

-The brands that rise into the top 20 have enjoyed great employer reputations over the years – notably some of the retailers with strong consumer loyalty in the UK – the likes of John Lewis, Waitrose, M&S, Boots (No. 7).
+The brands that rise into the top 20 have enjoyed great employer reputations over the years – notably some of the retailers with strong consumer loyalty in the UK – the likes of John Lewis, Waitrose, M&S and Boots.
 Interestingly, not all of these organisations are being judged as ‘modern and in touch’ by consumers and yet they continue to be real magnets for talent – both locally and nationally in the UK.